Andrettin/Wyrmsun/readme.txt

 - 0.1.7
 -----------------------------------------------------------------------

+* Buildings
+- Added Mercenary Camp (graphics by Jinn), neutral building where mercenaries can be hired.
+It is generated in some maps.

+* Maps
+- Added Shorbear Hills map (Nidavellir), from Battle for Wesnoth.

 * Miscellaneous
 - Added a couple of new hints.
 - Added Jotunheim description to the encyclopedia.
 - If a player holds only goblin gliders, he is defeated.
+- New grand strategy national border graphics (by Jinn).
+- Allied or neutral AI Players now change their diplomatic stance to enemy if attacked.

+* Quests
+- In the A Bargain is Struck quest dialogue, the options that result in foregoing the quest now have "(Forego Quest)" written.
+- Fixed a few issues related to quests and saved games.
+- Added Hills of the Shorbear Clan quest.

 * Units
 - The player now receives a message notification when a unit levels up.